Family Engagement Ideas: Do Differently, Not More - ParentPowered®

 Among these core tenants are:

-In our recent webinar, she shared five recommendations with ParentPowered for how educators can rethink their connections with families, revitalize opportunities for family involvement, and create long-lasting, trusting relationships with these critical community members.
+In this article ParentPowered explores how educators can rethink their connections with families, revitalize opportunities for family involvement, encourage participation and create long-lasting, trusting relationships with these critical community members.

 Emphasize routines that build communication

-Stuffed with permission slips, graded work, and school announcements, this important tool is better described as a “communication folder”.
-It offers a great opportunity to cultivate positive relationships with families by inviting two-way communication — encouraging parents to share back with school teams as much as educators reach out to families.
+Stuffed with permission slips, graded work, and school announcements, this important tool is really best described as a “communication folder.”
+It offers teachers a great opportunity to cultivate positive relationships with families by cultivating two-way communication habits — practices that encourage parents to share back with school teams as much as educators reach out to families.

-For example, teachers can enclose a pad of sticky notes and a pen in communication folders.
+Teachers can try enclosing a pad of sticky notes and a pen in students’ communication folders.
 With practice, families can get into a regular habit of writing a note and sending it back to the classroom through their students’ backpacks.
 This simple but powerful habit can encourage families to open up to teachers about what’s happening at home or ask questions about their child’s learning experiences.

-Family input not only informs teachers’ understanding of their students, but it also provides what Martin describes as “invisible engagement”.
-These conversation starters subtly introduce opportunities for parents, caregivers, and guardians to contribute to student learning, and therefore student success, from home.
+Family input doesn’t just inform teachers’ understanding of their students.
+These conversation starters also subtly introduce opportunities for parents, caregivers, and guardians to contribute to student learning, and therefore student success, from home.

-Download our communications tip sheet for more ways to craft outreach to families and build relationships with trust and reciprocity.
-Take a look at our recent research round-up for more insights about effective family communications.
+Download our communications tip sheet for more ways to craft outreach to families and build stronger relationships with trust and reciprocity.

 Make the most of in-person time with families at school